10 Cool Things to Do in NYC

 New York City is the city of cool.
 The dynamic cultural and art scenes mean the newest and coolest in every sphere of entertainment and life in general hits New York City long before most other places.
 Even visitors who've seen it all will find that the city has a few surprises up its sleeve.
 Here are some awesome things to do in NYC for the well-traveled visitor.

 1. Ride the Beast Speedboat

 Boating and other water travel has always been around on New York City's rivers.
 There has however never been anything like the Beast.
 The neon boat is like a party on steroids that happens to pass by amazing views of the NYC skyline and the Statue of Liberty.
 The fast boat takes boating to a new level.
 It promises a fast ride that guarantees riders will get wet in the spraying water created by the boat's fast pace, or by the water guns aimed at passengers by an energetic crew that entertains with high energy for the entire trip.
 Getting wet is only part of the fun.
-Stunning views of the New York and the Statue of Liberty make for perfect photo ops that the crew will willingly stop to accommodate.
+Stunning views of the New York City skyline and the Statue of Liberty make for perfect photo opportunities that the crew will willingly stop to accommodate.
 Pulsating party music and antics from the crew ups the cool factor.
-Add in fascinating passengers from all over the world and a manageable time (the ride lasts only 45 minutes) and it isn't difficult to see why a ride on the beast is considered one of the coolest things to do in NYC.
+Add in fascinating passengers from all over the world and a manageable time (the ride lasts only 45 minutes) and it isn't difficult to see why a ride on the Beast is considered one of the coolest things to do in NYC.

 2. Walk the High Line Park